 - In Pretty Woman, Vivian is prepared for a formal dinner by Barney who explains the difference between the salad fork (the only one she's able to recognize) and meat fork, by counting prongs.note

-- In The Blues Brothers, Jake and Elwood go out to eat at a fancy restaurant and make a show of eating with the worst possible table manners.
+- In The Blues Brothers, Jake and Elwood go out to eat at a fancy restaurant and make a show of eating with the worst possible table manners to get someone to join their Mission from God.
 At one point Elwood holds out his glass for more wine; the waiter tells him 'Wrong glass, sir,' but Elwood gestures for him to pour it in anyway.

 - In Titanic (1997), Jack is rather confused by the array of silverware when he has dinner in first class.
 He whispers to Molly Brown "Are all of these for me?" and she replies "Just start on the outside and work your way in."